-Personal and confidential counseling is provided by counseling professionals within the Human Services & Counseling Program and by the College Chaplain and assistant chaplains.
+Personal and confidential counseling is provided by counseling professionals within the Human Services & Counseling program and by the College Chaplain and assistant chaplains.
 Whether it is a religious question, a personal relationship issue, a career decision, or the need for an unbiased opinion, counselors are available and ready to provide assistance.
 Referral to outside agencies is also available when requested or needed.
+Please contact the Counseling Center at 270-384-8156 for further information and assistance.